Congratulations to the 2022-2023 Innovation Grant Winners! More than $5,000 in grants were awarded. Learn more on the Past Innovation Grants page.

 Grants, up to a maximum of $1,500 per grant, are awarded once each year, in the fall.
-Applicants must complete a “Grant Application Form” which must be received electronically or at the proper address by the published cutoff date.
-The application must be signed by the Applicant and the school Principal, Director, and/or Head of Department before submission.
+Applicants must complete a “Grant Application Form” which must be received electronically by the published cutoff date.
+The application must be signed by the Applicant and reviewed by the school Principal, Director, and/or Head of Department before submission.
 Incomplete applications and those with insufficient information will be rejected.
 An Applicant may submit only one application per grant cycle.
 (This limit does not apply to collaborations of Applicants who plan to share a program or project.)

 Successful District applicants must place orders through the CVUSD Purchasing Department by the end of the current school year and instructional materials must be approved by the Educational Services Department and/or the Board of Education as appropriate.
 Other successful applicants must request reimbursement from CVEF and provide original copies of sales bills.
 In addition, such applicants must agree to assign ownership of all items purchased to the District.
 Failure to use the funds as intended by Applicant and as approved by the CVEF Board of Directors will result in loss of the Grant.

 In general, we favor grant applications for projects that: